DmitryBondarenko1/solid-spoon/Console.md

 Go to **Settings** -> **Editor** -> **Color Scheme**.

 Select a Color Scheme you want to further edit from the **Scheme** dropdown list.
 Note that here you also have the ability to **Export** and **Import** Color Schemes.
-Schemes are saved in .icls, .jar or .xml.
+Schemes are saved in .icls, .jar or .xml format.
 You can create your own schemes and share them with other users around the world.

 ![enter image description here](https://github.com/DmitryBondarenko1/solid-spoon/blob/master/Scheme1.jpg)